Top 20 digital transformation conferences

 These shows comprise the most noteworthy events in digital transformation, all drawing big names to both the speakers’ pool and the attendee list.

 Forrester was an early identifier of the digital transformation trend, and it continues to lead the way with a series of forums on the subject.
-Events are held several times a year, typically in the summer and in various locations around the globe.
+Events are held two or more times a year, typically in the summer and in various locations around the globe (primarily Chicago and London).

-Attendees particularly praised the real-world stories from presenters who have experienced digital transformation and lived to tell the tale.
+Attendees at past events particularly praised the real-world stories from presenters who have experienced digital transformation and lived to tell the tale.

-Bookmark #FORRDigital to keep tabs on the event (and get highlights from international installments you can’t physically attend).
+Bookmark #FORRDigital to keep tabs on the event (and get highlights from panels you can’t physically attend).

 Designed for (and strictly limited to) senior IT and line-of-business executives at the VP or director level and higher, IDC’s AGENDA conference is geared specifically toward leadership grappling with digital transformation topics—and trying to lead the charge.

-AGENDA covers three days and, in 2016, featured some 60 speakers and panelists, including big names like Monsanto CIO James Swanson and JPL CTO Tom Soderstrom.
-Panels are moderated by editors at CIO magazine.
+AGENDA covers three days and, in 2017, featured nearly 50 speakers and panelists, including big names like GE Power Chief Digital Officer Ganesh Bell and Citrix VP Tim Minahan.
+Panels are moderated by editors at CIO magazine and other IDG executives.

 AGENDA keeps the focus on real-world transformation issues and challenges, and on finding business opportunities amidst all the theory.

 HPE Discover attracts more than 10,000 IT executives and engineers looking to “accelerate their digital transformation journey.”
 The program features both HPE and outside experts.
-Key themes include hybrid architecture, security in the post-transformation environment, big data, and productivity.
+Key themes from 2016’s session included Hybrid IT architecture, analytics, security in the post-transformation environment, big data, and productivity.
 Workshops are “in-depth interactive sessions designed to understand your business priorities in order to build a framework for your specific business case.”
 Discover also features a unique advisor program, which gives execs a 25-minute, one-on-one session with a chief technologist and a strategist in the HPE community.

-Can’t make it to London?
+Can’t make it to Spain?
 The Discover team creates dozens of videos of its conferences, speeches, and sessions, all available for free and published in near real time.

 Location/Date: Next event TBD

 The Economist periodically holds digital transformation roundtables geared for the C-suite.
 If you're inspired by big names talking about big ideas, these invitation-only events are for you.
 While the events are free, attendees must submit an application to score an invite.
-Just completed: “an intimate and exclusive gathering” (per the organizers) in Stockholm featuring a discussion with Jonny Holmström, director of the Swedish Centre for Digital Innovation.
+Just completed: “an evening of stimulating, interactive discussion and debate” (per the organizers) in Amsterdam featuring a discussion with Martin Rainer, general manager of DXC Technology.

 The shows below all merit consideration, but may address narrower audiences, specific regions, or particular executive roles.